-Wear a cloth face covering to cover your mouth and nose when around others as physical distancing is not always possible.
-People may spread the infection even prior to having symptoms and you could spread COVID-19 to others even if you do not feel sick.
-Don’t place coverings on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
+Wear a cloth face covering to cover your mouth and nose when around others and when you must go out in public.
+The cloth face cover is meant to protect other people in case you are infected.
+Don’t place one on young children under age 2, anyone who has trouble breathing, or is unconscious, incapacitated or otherwise unable to remove the mask without assistance.
 Learn more.

 Cover your nose and mouth with a tissue when coughing or sneezing and throw the tissue away after use.
 If a tissue isn’t available, cough or sneeze into your elbow or sleeve, not your hands.

 Clean and disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, handles, desks, computers, phones, keyboards, sinks, toilets, faucets and countertops.
 Read full CDC information.

 Follow these five easy steps to help prevent the spread of COVID-19